 In simple terms a Coptic Icon is a painting, window, or a 2-dimensional image,

-which follows the Neo-Coptic style and traditions.
+which follows the Coptic style and traditions.
 It aims to aid a worshipper in prayer and give a deep understanding of biblical truths, as taught by the Orthodox Church.
 In the 1960 - 1980's a new style named the 'Neo-Coptic' style was developed and this is the style used in the Coptic church today.

 1) A Coptic icon of Christ the Shepherd by Isaac Fanous being used in a service 2) Coptic icons in a Coptic church in the USA